-You probably know that planes can't fly close to the White House—but did you know about Mount Vernon and Disney World?
+You probably know that planes can't fly close to the White House—but did you know that Disney World is also a no-fly zone?

 12 Places Airplanes Aren’t Allowed to Fly Over